 - Tap on the Uber service you’re interested in

-How to schedule an Uber in advance
+How to Schedule an Uber in Advance

 At the time of your scheduled ride, your account automatically sends a ride request, and to nearby drives it appears as an ordinary ride request.
-If there are no drivers around, you won’t get a ride, even though you schedule one!
+If there are no drivers around, you won’t get a ride even though you schedule it!
 So if you need an early morning ride to the airport, it might be better to open the app 20 minutes before you need to leave just to make sure drivers are nearby.